1andDone/blackjack/README.md

 # blackjack

-Blackjack simulation between a dealer and player(s) where the user can change the house rules as well as the betting, playing, and card counting strategies for each player(s).
+Blackjack simulation between a dealer and player(s) where the user is able to change the house rules as well as the betting, playing, and card counting strategies for each player(s).

 ![Blackjack](/documentation/blackjack.jpg?raw=true)